 Option 2: Amazon predictive search

-Amazon, the world’s most powerful eCommerce search platform, can help you find keywords for your own site optimization.
+Amazon, the world’s most powerful ecommerce search platform, can help you find keywords for your site optimization.
 Start by typing in your key search phrase, and Amazon’s predictive search will show you popular phrases related to your entered keyword.